ColeLab/controlCartography/networkDiagnosticMetrics/README.md

 2. **Between-network variability coefficient (BVC):** inspired by Cole et al., 2013 and Ito et al., 2017; addresses the concern that within-network connections bias GVC results.
     - In the present study's dataset, BVC and GVC were highly comparable, suggesting that within-network connectivity does not overly bias the computation of GVC.
     - **MATLAB code:** bvcAlgorithm.m
-    - In the present study's dataset, BVC and GVC were highly comparable, suggesting that within-network connectivity does not overly bias the computation of GVC.

 3. **Network flexibility (NF):** originally by Bassett et al., 2011; how often a region changes network (aka module) allegiance (normalized by possible number of network assignment changes)
     - Bassett, D. S., Wymbs, N. F., Porter, M. A., Mucha, P. J., Carlson, J. M., & Grafton, S. T. (2011).
 Dynamic reconfiguration of human brain networks during learning.
 Proceedings of the National Academy of Sciences of the United States of America, 108(18), 7641–7646. https://doi.org/10.1073/pnas.1018985108